Difficult times call for difficult measures.

 According to a scientific study, the medial prefrontal cortex and the secondary somatosensory cortex were strongly activated in people who experienced ASMR.

-While some attest to its therapeutic effects and swear by it, others are unnerved by ASMR.
+While some attest to its therapeutic effects and swear by it, others are simply unnerved by ASMR.

 A plethora of parody videos take a jibe at it altogether.
 This would be my personal favourite: